The Premier LiveJournal Community for Fairy Tale and Folklore Discussion

 Name (you wish to be known as): How you heard of told_tales: Favorite Tale: Tale you're most intrigued by: Favorite hero/ine: Favorite villian: How you became interested in fairy/folk tales: Favorite authors: A little something about you: Anything else we should know?:

-This isn't a writing feedback community, so please take your work to evidence0flife or __fantasynovel to share or critique.
+This isn't a writing feedback community, so please take your work to elsewhere to share or critique.
 Writers are invited to share fairy tale adaptations if you wish to.
 Please do be aware that off topic posts may be deleted without warning.

 Feel free to contact me at richlayers at yahoo dot com with any questions about what's on topic, deleted posts, or problems with other members (be sure to put "told tales" in the subject line).